chaowangchem/chaowangchem.github.io/_pages/about.md

 I received my Ph.D. in Chemistry (theoretical and computational chemistry) in 2019 from the Institute of Chemistry, Chinese Academy of Sciences / University of the Chinese Academy of Sciences, advisor: Prof. [Hui Chen](https://www.webofscience.com/wos/author/record/B-5666-2012).
 From September 2017 to March 2019, I was a joint-training doctoral student at the Hebrew University of Jerusalem under Prof. [Sason Shaik](https://scholar.google.com/citations?hl=zh-CN&user=00k1P-YAAAAJ&view_op=list_works&sortby=pubdate), a prominent theoretical chemist.
 I earned my B.Sc. in Chemistry Education in 2014 from Shandong University of Technology.
 After completing my doctorate, I conducted postdoctoral research at Peking University with Prof. [Yundong Wu](https://www.chem.pku.edu.cn/en/People/AcademicStaff/c5bc1350b7ab4f3cb8a5f9e4d20b07f4.htm), focusing on computational physical organic chemistry and organometallic reaction mechanisms.

 Please visit the [Research](https://iloveiron.github.io/teaching/) & [Publications](https://iloveiron.github.io/publications/) page to learn more about my work and papers.
-I am currently seeking tenure-track faculty positions in chemistry; a graphic outlining the future research directions of Wang Lab appears below.
-I look forward to discussing potential collaborations.
+I am preparing for an independent academic career and plan to establish a research program that integrates theoretical method development, multiscale modeling, and spectroscopy-oriented simulations to address fundamental problems in bioinorganic and transition-metal catalysis.
+My long-term goal is to build a mechanism-driven, prediction-centered computational laboratory that closely interacts with experiment and provides quantitative insight into reactivity, selectivity, and electronic-structure control.
+A schematic overview of my planned future research directions is shown below.

 Research Vision
 ======